alexandreks00/rijksmuseum-assignment/README.md

     * Confirm SMS or email notifications for canceled appointments.
 Some profile (as Management) is required.
 So for example, the Manager should be given a permission so he can notify consumers about the cancellation and he can find another employee to do the service.
 4. User Story 5:
     * Ensure the removal of Hibernate layer meets acceptance criteria.
 I call this as a technical debit.
 It doesn’t have to be a user story, it could be a task on Jira for improvements on the current application.
     * Validate online payment components and absence of iFrames.
 It doesn’t make sense, why Iframes are not allowed, it looks like this acceptance criteria is not connected to this userStory.
+(CyberSec could be run here)

 What test tools and test techniques would you use to address problems?